The 2017 call for STFC Leadership Fellows in Public Engagement is now open for applications. The call closes at 16:00 on 30 March 2017.

 We encourage applications that propose engagement with audiences considered to have low ‘science capital’.
 Applicants may choose which audiences to engage with, and the methods of engagement.
 These must be outlined in the Case for Support.

-STFC Fellowships in Public Engagement are not intended to fund single, ‘one-off’, activities.
-For such engagement activities, applicants should consider alternative funding sources, including STFC Small or Large Awards.
+STFC Leadership Fellows in Public Engagement are not intended to fund single, ‘one-off’, activities.
+For such engagement activities, applicants should consider alternative funding sources, including other STFC awards.
 Fellowships will not be awarded for the sole purpose of authorship and publication of books and novels, though proposals in which the production of a book is an output of a longer programme will be considered.

 The maximum value that may be sought is £125K.
 As the scheme comes under the Full Economic Costs (FEC) framework the maximum payable by STFC would be £100K.

-The Public Engagement Fellowships scheme falls under the Full Economic Costs (FEC) framework.
+The Leadership Fellows in Public Engagement scheme falls under the Full Economic Costs (FEC) framework.
 Therefore, all costs that contribute to the FEC of the proposal should be included under the cost headings as shown in the ‘Applying for a grant’ section of the STFC Research Grants Handbook.
 Please note that, as the scheme has no capital budget, applicants cannot request funds under the Equipment heading.

-The time commitment and duration of Public Engagement Fellowships are flexible; a typical Fellowship would be for 20% of a Fellow’s time for a period of up to 36 months.
-Public Engagement Fellowships can start at any point within a year, beginning the July.
+The time commitment and duration of a Leadership Fellowship is flexible; a typical Fellowship would be for between 20%-40% of a Leadership Fellow’s time for a period of up to 36 months.
+Leadership Fellows can commence their award at any time after the 1st August immediately following the application deadline.

-STFC Public Engagement Fellowships are governed by the grant conditions as set out in the Research Grants Handbook, unless otherwise stated.
-Applications are accepted and awards are made on the understanding that research organisations and Fellows agree to observe the terms and conditions and the scheme requirements set out in this document and any amendments issued.
+STFC Leadership Fellows in Public Engagement are governed by the grant conditions as set out in the Research Grants Handbook, unless otherwise stated.
+Applications are accepted and awards are made on the understanding that research organisations and Leadership Fellows agree to observe the terms and conditions and the scheme requirements set out in this document and any amendments issued.

-Public Engagement fellowships are usually awarded at 20% of FTE.
-Fellows may arrange their engagement activities in order to combine their fellowship with caring responsibilities.
+Leadership Fellowships in Public Engagement are typically awarded at 20%-40% FTE.
+Leadership Fellows may arrange their engagement activities in order to combine their Fellowship with caring responsibilities.

-After a Public Engagement Fellowship grant has started, the duration may be extended to cover maternity leave, paternity leave, adoption leave, parental leave, extended jury service or paid sick leave for a Public Engagement Fellow, in line with the terms and conditions of the Fellow’s employment.
-Otherwise, the conditions for extending Public Engagement Fellowship grants are the same as apply to research grants.
+After a Leadership Fellowship grant has started, the duration may be extended to cover maternity leave, paternity leave, adoption leave, parental leave, extended jury service or paid sick leave for a Leadership Fellow, in line with the terms and conditions of the Leadership Fellow’s employment.
+Otherwise, the conditions for extending the grant of a Leadership Fellow in Public Engagement are the same as apply to research grants.
 Any request for an extension should be made via the Grant Maintenance facility in the Joint Electronic Submission system (Je-S), once the required duration is known.
 All requests for extensions must be made before the grant ends.

-Public Engagement Fellows are entitled to take maternity, paternity, adoption or parental leave in accordance with the terms and conditions of their employment.
-If requested, consideration will be given to allowing a Fellowship grant to be placed in abeyance during the absence of the Public Engagement Fellowship for maternity, paternity, adoption or parental leave, and the period of the Fellowship extended by the period of leave.
-Consideration will be given to requests to continue the Fellowship on a flexible basis to allow the Public Engagement Fellow to meet caring responsibilities.
+Leadership Fellows are entitled to take maternity, paternity, adoption or parental leave in accordance with the terms and conditions of their employment.
+If requested, consideration will be given to allowing a Leadership Fellow’s grant to be placed in abeyance during the absence of the Leadership Fellowship for maternity, paternity, adoption or parental leave, and the period of the Leadership Fellowship extended by the period of leave.
+Consideration will be given to requests to continue the Leadership Fellowship on a flexible basis to allow the Fellow to meet caring responsibilities.

-Public Engagement Fellows are entitled to take sick leave in accordance with the research organisation’s terms and conditions.
-If requested, consideration will be given to allowing a Public Engagement Fellowship grant to be placed in abeyance during the absence of the Fellow due to sick leave, and the period of the Fellowship extended by the period of sick leave.
-The additional salary costs for the Fellow (pro rata to their percentage FTE on the Fellowship) should be claimed, as necessary, at the end of the extended period.
+Leadership Fellows in Public Engagement are entitled to take sick leave in accordance with the research organisation’s terms and conditions.
+If requested, consideration will be given to allowing a Leadership Fellow’s grant to be placed in abeyance during the absence of the Leadership Fellow due to sick leave, and the period of the Fellowship extended by the period of sick leave.
+The additional salary costs for the Leadership Fellow (pro rata to their percentage FTE on the Fellowship) should be claimed, as necessary, at the end of the extended period.

-Public Engagement Fellows will be allowed a break in service not more than twice during the period of the award, for periods amounting together to not more than two years, to enable time to be spent on another related activity not supported by STFC.
+Leadership Fellows in Public Engagement will be allowed a break in service not more than twice during the period of the award, for periods amounting together to not more than two years, to enable time to be spent on another related activity not supported by STFC.

-Breaks in service will not normally be permitted during the first or final years of the Public Engagement Fellowship, unless this is on maternity or sick leave, and must be endorsed by your Head of Department.
-Where STFC agrees to a break in service, the duration of the Public Engagement Fellowship will not be extended and payments to the institution will cease for the period of the break.
+Breaks in service will not normally be permitted during the first or final years of the Leadership Fellowship, unless this is on maternity or sick leave, and must be endorsed by your Head of Department.
+Where STFC agrees to a break in service, the duration of the Leadership Fellowship will not be extended and payments to the institution will cease for the period of the break.

 Applicants must take up the award at the host institution identified in the application.
-STFC will not allow a Public Engagement Fellow to change their host institution prior to taking up an award.
-Consideration will be given to requests during the course of an award to relocate the Fellowship, together with any other grant(s) held by the Fellow, to a different institution for scientific or domestic reasons.
+STFC will not allow a Leadership Fellow in Public Engagement to change their host institution prior to taking up an award.
+Consideration will be given to requests during the course of an award to relocate the Fellowship, together with any other grant(s) held by the Leadership Fellow, to a different institution for scientific or domestic reasons.
 The agreement of the institutions concerned will be required before seeking approval from STFC.
-Movement between institutions will not normally be allowed during the first year of a Public Engagement Fellowship.
+Movement between institutions will not normally be allowed during the first year of a Leadership Fellowship.

-Public Engagement Fellows will be required to provide reports of activities to the STFC Public Engagement Team when requested.
-STFC reserves the right to request periodic information or to visit the Public Engagement Fellow.
+Leadership Fellows in Public Engagement will be required to provide reports of activities to the STFC Public Engagement Team when requested.
+STFC reserves the right to request periodic information or to visit the Fellow.
+Leadership Fellows will be expected to meet with the STFC Public Engagement grants mentor a minimum of twice a year.

-The Fellow may also be asked to attend meetings to exchange information and ideas with others undertaking STFC Public Engagement activities.
-The Public Engagement Fellow must make all reasonable efforts, if so invited, to respond to requests for information or to attend events or activities organised by the Research Council concerning the research undertaken.
+The Leadership Fellow may also be asked to attend meetings to exchange information and ideas with others undertaking STFC Public Engagement activities.
+The Leadership Fellow must make all reasonable efforts, if so invited, to respond to requests for information or to attend events or activities organised by the Research Council concerning the research undertaken.
 Such events may be held after a grant has finished.

-Public Engagement Fellows will be expected to attend an annual meeting of all STFC Public Engagement Fellows.
+Leadership Fellows in Public Engagement will be expected to attend an annual meeting of all STFC Leadership Fellows and other engagement grant holders.

-Public Engagement Fellows are expected to regularly update the record of their Fellowship using the Research Council reporting tool, ResearchFish.
-This enables STFC to easily extract data regarding the impact of the work of our Fellows whenever required, and serves as a database of outcomes and impacts for a Fellow’s own reference.
+Leadership Fellows in Public Engagement are required to regularly update the record of their Fellowship using the Research Council reporting tool, ResearchFish.
+This enables STFC to easily extract data regarding the impact of the work of our Fellows whenever required, and provides a tool for the Leadership Fellow to record the ongoing impact of their Fellowship.

 Publications and other forms of media communication, including media appearances, press releases and conferences, must acknowledge the support received from STFC, quoting the grant reference number if appropriate.